Idaho Dims The Lights For One Of The Best Night Skies Anywhere

 Out of the five categories the International Dark-Sky Association recognizes, John Barentine, the association's program manager, says a reserve is the most difficult status to achieve.
 The Arizona-based group vets and credentials exceptionally dark locales.

-In the case of central Idaho's bid for a reserve, Barentine didn't seek out the people in one of the darkest places left in the lower 48 states.
+In the case of central Idaho's bid for a reserve, Barentine didn't seek out the people in one of the darkest places left in the Lower 48 states.

 "It was some folks from Stanley — they told me that they view the nighttime darkness, and you know, the ability to see the Milky Way, as something that is definitive of their part of the state and their part of the country," says Barentine.